luvagu/node-troubleshoot-api-errors/README.md

 # node-troubleshoot-api-errors

-Adjust API urls to your needs
+Example node app that deploys a lambda function which then is traced with Epsagon to index and troubleshoot any possible API errors

 ```sh
 $ npm install
 ```

+Adjust API urls to your needs

 ## Deploy Lambda Function